SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 ## Summary

 At this point you know how to get the btp CLI to output the structured data in a more machine-parseable format, and what you can do with that format.
+You should also feel comfortable with some basic `jq` filtering.

 ## Further reading